readium/architecture/other/lcp/README.md

 ### 8/ Fetch the encrypted publication

-In the LCP use case, the app will use the "publication" link.
-It will store the encrypted publication and insert the license as META-INF/license.lcpl.
+The app uses the "publication" link.
+It stores the encrypted publication and insert the license as META-INF/license.lcpl.
 In case of error, the user is notified and the app stops there.

 ### 9/ Open the publication